sphinx-doc/sphinx/doc/tutorial/index.rst

 Referencing external projects with intersphinx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most likely you are depending on some open source libraries for your own
+You are likely depending on some open source libraries for your own
 project, and there is a chance those dependencies have their documentation
 written in Sphinx and available online.
 One of the most powerful features of
-Sphinx is the ability to generate cross-references to objects from other
+Sphinx is the ability to generate cross-references to other
 projects available online, using the
 :doc:`intersphinx </usage/extensions/intersphinx>` extension.